Cyber kill chain: Critiques

 Among the critiques of Lockheed Martin's cyber kill chain model as threat assessment and prevention tool is that the first phases happen outside the defended network, making it difficult to identify or defend against actions in these phases.
-Similarly, this methodology is said to reinforce traditional perimeter-based and malware-prevention based defensive strategies.
+Similarly, this methodology is said to reinforce traditional perimeter-based and malware prevention-based defensive strategies.
 Others have noted that the traditional cyber kill chain isn't suitable to model the insider threat.
 This is particularly troublesome given the likelihood of successful attacks that breach the internal network perimeter, which is why organizations "need to develop a strategy for dealing with attackers inside the firewall.
 They need to think of every attacker as [a] potential insider".

 Unified kill chain

-The Unified Kill Chain was developed in 2017 by Paul Pols in collaboration with Fox-IT and Leiden University to overcome common critiques against the traditional cyber kill chain, by uniting and extending Lockheed Martin's kill chain and MITRE's ATT&CK framework.
-The unified version of the kill chain is an ordered arrangement of 18 unique attack phases that may occur in end-to-end cyberattack, which covers activities that occur outside and within the defended network.
+The Unified Kill Chain was developed in 2017 by Paul Pols in collaboration with Fox-IT and Leiden University to overcome common critiques against the traditional cyber kill chain, by uniting and extending Lockheed Martin's kill chain and MITRE's ATT&CK framework (both of which are based on the "Get In, Stay In, and Act" model constructed by James Tubberville and Joe Vest).
+The unified version of the kill chain is an ordered arrangement of 18 unique attack phases that may occur in an end-to-end cyberattack, which covers activities that occur outside and within the defended network.
 As such, the unified kill chain improves over the scope limitations of the traditional kill chain and the time-agnostic nature of tactics in MITRE's ATT&CK.
-The unified model can be used to analyze, compare, and defend against end-to-end cyber attacks by advanced persistent threats (APTs).
+The unified model can be used to analyze, compare, and defend against end-to-end cyberattacks by advanced persistent threats.
 A subsequent whitepaper on the unified kill chain was published in 2021.